Current Status

 There are currently three bills in legislation relating to a ban on the sale or use of gasoline powered leaf blowers: HB 30; HB 470; SB 365.

-As of now (April 2026) there are no scheduled hearings, although requests were made prior to deadlines.
+As of now (May 2026) there have been no scheduled hearings, although requests were made prior to deadlines.
 These bills are in the second year of the biennium, meaning that they carried over from last year where little to no progress on passage was made.

 We cannot give testimony (write or speak in favour or opposition of the bill) without a hearing.
 If we cannot get a hearing this year then a new bill will have to be drafted.
 The more signatories in support of the bill, the more likely we will get a hearing next year (January 2027).